spack/spack/lib/spack/docs/packaging_guide.rst

    depends_on('mpi', when='+mpi')

-``when`` can include constraints on the variant, version, compiler, etc. and the syntax is the same as for Specs written on the command line.
+``when`` can include constraints on the variant, version, compiler, etc. and the :mod:`syntax<spack.spec>` is the same as for Specs written on the command line.

 .. _dependency_dependency_patching: